apache/nuttx/configs/lpc4357-evb/README.txt

     - lpc43_ssp.c

-    These LPC17xx drivers were not brought into the LPC43xx port because it appears the these peripherals have been completely redesigned:
+    These LPC17xx drivers were not brought into the LPC43xx port because it appears that these peripherals have been completely redesigned:

     - CAN,
     - Ethernet,